Welcome to Poker 101 for dummies – where beginners learn to play poker.

 Drawing dead: When a player can no longer win the pot no matter what cards come on the turn and river.
 AK would be drawing dead vs. 99 on a 962 board as even hitting two Aces or Kings in a row wouldn't make the best hand.

 Equity: the percentage chance you or your opponent have of winning the pot.
 For example, AA has over 80% equity vs. a lower pocket pair such as QQ or TT.
+See our pot equity tutorial for more details.

 Expected value: expected value is the predicted value of a particular move (such as calling or raising).
 It is calculated using the value of each outcome multiplied by the probability that each outcome will occur.
 For more information see Pot Odds, Equity And Expected Value.

 Fold equity: The percentage chance you have of winning the pot due to your opponent folding to a bet or raise.
+For more information see this detailed article.

 Full ring: The classic Texas Hold'em format.
 A maximum of 9 players may sit as this table type.